DHTMLX/scheduler-docs/data/touch_support.md

 There is a possibility to customize the lightbox appearance when it is responsive.
 The lightbox will have an additional CSS class <b>dhx_cal_light_responsive</b> which you can use in your selectors.

+By default, this class has some media queries associated with it.
+These new styles will have effect only on smaller screen/window sizes (< 1024px) and can change look and feel of the lightbox on these screens.

 ## Touch configuration options